tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

 The license at the record level might be derived from the license of the dataset from which the record is retrieved.
 This Test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.
 The canonical form of the Creative Commons license IRI has nothing after the version (e.g., https://creativecommons.org/licenses/by/4.0/), but may be followed by deed or legalcode e.g. https://creativecommons.org/licenses/by/4.0/deed and this may be followed by a language code.
-However, only some two letter language codes have translations, and some translations are identified by a longer string than the two letter language code.
+However, only some two-letter language codes have translations, and some translations are identified by a longer string than the two-letter language code.
 Errors in the language code, or specifying a language code for which a translation doesn't exist returns a 404 error instead of redirecting to the more general license IRI.
 As of 2024-02-28 deed.mi doesn't exist yet, but legalcode.mi does.

 [🠱](#indexes-to-the-tests)
 ********************